cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/05_transition_effect/index.md

 >[!TIP]
 > `input.TextureCoordinates` are not _actually_ the pixel coordinates
 >
 > In this example, the `input.TextureCoordinates` represents pixel coordinates _because_ the sprite is being drawn as a full screen quad.
-However, if the sprite was not taking up the entire screen, the texture coordinates would behalf differently.
+However, if the sprite was not taking up the entire screen, the texture coordinates would behave differently.
 This topic will be discussed more later on.

 The following shader helps visualize the x-coordinate of each pixel.
 ```hsls